Ibrahim Spahić: Life and career

 Spahić finished high school and graduated from the Faculty of Philosophy of Sarajevo University with a Bachelor of comparative and theatrologist.

 President and Director of the X Biennial of Young Artist of Europe and the Mediterranean 2,001st the first president of the Association of Young Artists of Europe and the Mediterranean for the period 2001-2007.

 Representative in the SRBiH was from 1974 until 1978.
 The Commissioner of the Foreign Relations and from 1974 to 1980.
 President of the Student Association and a member of the Presidency of the Union of students and youth in the republic and federal level.
 The student of European and world forum on youth from 1968 to 1978.

 He was a member of the House of Representatives of the Parliamentary Assembly since 1998.
-In the 2000's, he had the duty of the first deputy chairman of the Foreign Affairs, particularly engaged in the development of parliamentary diplomacy.
+In the 2000s, he had the duty of the first deputy chairman of the Foreign Affairs, particularly engaged in the development of parliamentary diplomacy.
 He led a parliamentary delegation at international conferences.

 In 2000, Ibrahim Spahić was awarded a Special Mention by the Jury of the Europe Theatre Prize, «for his role in the desperate days of Sarajevo at war».

 He was a delegate in the House of Peoples of the Parliamentary Assembly since 2000 to 2002.
 He was President of the Constitutional Commission and President of the Parliamentary Assembly of BiH delegation in Interparlamentary Union.
 He has performed on behalf of the IPU Conference in Berlin, Jakarta, Amman, Burkina Faso, then to Paris, London, Bled, Ohrid and other bilateral and multilateral meetings of parliamentarians.

 He was President of the Commission for the development of cultural strategies in the BiH Council of Ministers, which was adopted in September 2008 at the Council of Ministers.